-Besov-Laplace priors are known to give rise to sparse and edge-preserving reconstructions at the level of the maximum-a-posteriori (MAP) estimator, that perform well in the recovery of `spatially inhomogeneous' objects, namely ones that are generally flat and smooth across the domain but exhibit sudden increases or decreases (or even jumps) in some localized areas, like images.
-See e.g.~\cite{LP01,BD06,VLS09,SE15,KLSS23} and references therein.
+Their construction allows the wavelet coefficients to be sparse and so to `activate' high-frequencies only at the location of the critical values, creating `locally sharp' functions without affecting smoothness elsewhere.
 In contrast, Gaussian priors are suited to model functions with milder variability, and have been shown to be unable to optimally reconstruct more structured signals, \cite{ADH21,giordano2022inability,agapiou2024laplace}.
-See Section \ref{Sec:Simulations} for an illustration with synthetic data.
+See Section \ref{Sec:Simulations} for an illustration with synthetic data, where the higher empirical reconstruction quality achieved by Besov-Laplace priors over Gaussian priors in the presence of spatially inhomogeneous ground truths can be visualised.